About the MHSOAC Suicide Prevention Project and Suicide Prevention Subcommittee

 Suicide is one of the leading causes of death in California, for both youth and adults.
 More than 4,000 Californians die by suicide every year, and thousands more attempt suicide.
 The MHSOAC has been directed by the legislature to develop a statewide strategic plan for suicide prevention.

-The Commission will engage with a broad array of stakeholders over the next year to gather information and build a common understanding of the challenges and opportunities to reducing suicide, suicide attempts, and associated harms.
+The Commission will engage with a broad array of stakeholders over the next year to gather information and build a common understanding of the challenges and opportunities to reducing suicide, suicide attempts, and suicidal behavior.

-Develop a statewide suicide prevention plan to reduce suicide, suicide attempts, and suicidal self-harm, including thoughts of suicide, and associated harm to families, loved ones, and communities, and to improve outcomes for survivors of suicide attempts and their families.
+Develop a statewide suicide prevention plan to reduce suicide and suicidal behavior including thoughts of suicide, and associated harm to families, loved ones, and communities, and to improve outcomes for survivors of suicide attempts and their families.
 The plan should include prevention, early intervention, and response strategies.